phil-opp/cargo-post/Readme.md

 - `CRATE_TARGET_DIR`: The path to the `target` directory of your crate.
 - `CRATE_OUT_DIR`: The path to the directory where cargo puts the compiled binaries.
 This path is constructed by appending `CRATE_TARGET_TRIPLE` and `CRATE_PROFILE` to `CRATE_TARGET_DIR`.

+## Dependencies

+Dependencies for post build scripts can be specified in a `[package.metadata.cargo-post.dependencies]` table in your `Cargo.toml`.

 ### Example

 ```rust